thinkdata-works/api-docs/source/includes/basics.md

 ### Our REST API

-The Namara API is a REST-based service that accepts and returns `json` in most cases (we'll cover response format later).
+The Namara API is a REST-based service that accepts and returns `json` in most cases (we'll cover response formats later).
 Requests should be made to:

 <code>https://{namara api host}/v0/{endpoint}</code>